shamimarahman89/angular-spotify/README.md

 * A fully functional website like Spotify made with Angular that shows new album releases, albums filtered by artists, album details with list of tracks with search capabilities.
 * The web component consumes Spotify’s developer APIs to display the data.
-* Fully functional user management using self-developed user API having capability of registering users, user login and logout, managing session and maintaining list of users’ favorite tracks
+* Fully functional user management using self-developed user API having capability of registering users, user login and logout, managing session and maintaining list of users’ favorite tracks.
+Backend code can be found here: <https://github.com/shamimarahman89/user-api>
 * This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.3.

 ## Technical Environment: